wenwenmin/scstGCN/README.md

 We provide a examples for predicting super-resolution gene expression data of 10X Visium human dorsolateral prefrontal cortex tissue, please refer to [demo.ipynb](demo.ipynb).

 ## Baselines
+We have listed the sources of some representative baselines below, and we would like to express our gratitude to the authors of these baselines for their generous sharing.

 [iStar](https://github.com/daviddaiweizhang/istar).

+- iStar models super-resolution gene expression from hierarchical histological features using a feedforward neural network.
+This method is divided into two parts: the HIPT model \cite{hipt} is used to extract hierarchical histological features, and then a feedforward neural network is used to predict super-resolution gene expression. iStar emphasizes multi-layer histological feature extraction.
+Each superpixel contains not only local cell feature information, but also global relationship information in the entire histology image.

+- XFuse integrates Spatial transcriptomics (ST) data and histology images using a deep generative model to infer super-resolution gene expression profiles.
+This method considers spatial gene expression and histological image data as observable effects of potential tissue states, and maps image data to potential states through a recognition neural network.
+XFuse performs well in the top-ranked highly expressed genes, but is misled by intense morphological similarities between different regions in histology image, resulting in poor prediction of low-expression regions of genes.

+- TESLA generates high-resolution gene expression profiles based on Euclidean distance metric, which considers the similarity in physical locations and histology image features between superpixels and measured spots.
+TESLA generates super-resolution gene expression based on the assumption that the expression patterns for spatially variable genes are correlated with histology image features.
+Therefore, it is likely to perform poorly on non-spatially variable genes.
+- STAGE to generate gene expression data for unmeasured spots or points from Spatial Transcriptomics with a spatial location-supervised Auto-encoder GEnerator by integrating spatial information and gene expression data.
+STAGE was originally designed to predict gene expression at spot gaps, but we were also able to obtain super-resolution gene expression using STAGE by converting spatial coordinates from the spot level to the superpixel level.

 ## Acknowledgements
 Part of the code, such as the training framework based on pytorch lightning and the method for mask image in this repository is adapted from the [iStar](https://github.com/daviddaiweizhang/istar).
 And the Vision Transformer in this repository has been pre-trained by [UNI](https://github.com/mahmoodlab/UNI).
 We are grateful to the authors for their excellent work.